syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 documentation: ug
 ---
 # Reminder in WinUI Scheduler (SfScheduler)
-The WinUI scheduler alerts you for a particular appointment when enabling the `EnableReminder` property.
-By default, it is set to `true.`
+The WinUI scheduler notify a particular appointment to enable the `ReminderAlertOpening` event to the `Reminders`.
+An appointment can have one or more reminders.

 ## Enable reminder
-Reminder can be set by setting the `EnableReminder` property to `true.` The reminder time can be set by using the `Reminders` property of `ScheduleAppointment.`
+Reminder can be set by setting the `EnableReminder` property to `true.` By default, it is set to `true.` The reminder time can be set by using the `Reminders` property of `ScheduleAppointment.`

 {% tabs %}
 {% highlight xaml %}